amgarton47/CS62data-structures/TextGenerator/project/README.md

 `FreqList` should contain a `HashMap` (make sure to carefully read the [documentation of the class](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html)).
 Its keys will be words and its values the number of times that each associated word occurs.
 When a word is added, if it already occurs in the array list then its value (i.e. its frequency) is incremented by 1.
 If it doesn’t exist, add the word to the `HashMap` object with a value (i.e. frequency) of 1.

-Your `FreqList` class should have an instance variable that keeps track of the number of words added.
+Your `FreqList` class should have an instance variable that keeps track of the number of word references added.
 This is equivalent to the sum of all the values (i.e. frequencies) in the `HashMap`.

+You will probably also find it helpful to implement a `toString` method that dumps out a list of the words and their reference counts.

 The `FreqList` class should also have a method with the following definition: